miguel-uribe/BRT_C_SE/README.md

 # BRT_C_SE
 C++ and Python programming scheme to simulate and optimize the behaviour of a single BRT station.
-The complete station geometry is inspired by the Calle 100 station of TransMilenio in Bogotá, Colombia
+The complete station geometry is inspired by the Calle 100 station of TransMilenio in Bogotá, Colombia.

+# Compiling the C++ program
+This code is meant to be compiled in a machine running the Linux operating system or a WLS.
+To compile the code, `gcc` must support the `C++17` standard.
+The code to compile the code must be executed in the directory where the `simulation.cpp` file is, it reads like this:

+`g++ -O2 simulation.cpp -o simulation`

 ## Input files